fplonka/blog.fplonka.dev/content/You are, unfortunately, part of the map.md

 - I want to buy a laptop.
 - I read about the specs and prices of different laptops.
 - I buy a good laptop.

-%% (i say rationalistic/autistic etc with much sympathy, the people thinking this way are very much my ingroup) %%

 But now consider a case where, I claim, the separation doesn't really work.
 Note that this case is the sort of thing we viscerally care about, it's more important to our lives than buying a good laptop:
 - I want people to like me.